Harrison Burton: IMSA

 Harrison Burton has also competed in the IMSA competition through Ford Motor Company's recent drive to train new competitors through their sports car program.
 With only a handful of starts, Burton, with Zane Smith, won the 2023 Daytona 4-hour race opener of IMSA’s Michelin Pilot Challenge calendar by 0.688 seconds.

 Personal life

-Burton attended the Cannon School while racing, and upon graduating in 2019, took a gap semester to focus on racing for the remainder of the year.
+Burton attended the Cannon School in Concord, North Carolina while racing.
+Upon graduating in 2019, he took a gap semester to focus on racing for the remainder of the year.
 He is a part of the Celebratory Cause.
 He is the son of former NASCAR driver and current NASCAR on NBC analyst Jeff Burton, nephew of former driver Ward Burton and cousin of current driver Jeb Burton.